tangowithcode/tango_with_django_2/manuscript/chapter1.md

 We've selected these technologies and services as they are either fundamental to web development, and/or enable us to provide examples on how to integrate your web application with CSS toolkits like *Twitter Bootstrap*, external services like those provided by the *Microsoft Bing Search API* and deploy your application quickly and easily with *PythonAnywhere*.
 Let's get started!

 ## Rango: Initial Design and Specification {#overview-design-brief-label}
 The focus of this book will be to develop an application called *Rango*.
 As we develop this application, it will cover the core components that need to be developed when building any web application.
-To see a fully functional version of the application, you can visit our [How to Tango with Django website](http://www.tangowithdjango.com/).
+To see a fully-functional version of the application, you can visit our [How to Tango with Django website](http://www.tangowithdjango.com/).

 ### Design Brief